codurance/site/src/_posts/2019-04-16-containers-with-docker.md

     command: ["/scripts/wait-for-db.sh", "java", "-jar", "realworldkata-1.0-SNAPSHOT-all.jar"]
 ```

-We added the `volumes` tag linking the scripts folder inside our application folder to a scripts folder in the root of our container, and we gave a new command to be run with the script and the command to run the application.
+We added the `volumes` tag linking the scripts folder inside our application folder to a scripts folder in the root of our container, and we have a new command to be run with the script and the command to run the application.

 ## <a name="flexible-build"></a>Making our image more flexible with ARG